Poetickz/el-aire-norteno-bot/README.md

 - Code Language: Ruby 2.6 & Python 3.6

 ### External Services
-- [Google App Engine](https://www.heroku.com/home): It's a web hosting service that provides Google that allows you to run applications on Google's infrastructure.
+- [Heroku](https://www.heroku.com/home):  Cloud platform as a service (PaaS) where the production and staging environments of the application are running.